 MS-587 Daily Mining Gazette Records Collection (45.0 cf)

 Mixed collection of correspondence, business records, and scrapbooks from the Houghton’s longest continuously published newspaper.
 Includes personal papers of the publisher William Rice, as well as documentation pertaining to other business ventures he was connected to.
+A cursory typescript inventory is available.
 Photographs dated 1955-1978 were removed to form a separate collection.
+Finding aid is available.